JargonInc/jargon-sdk-nodejs/packages/actions-on-google/README.md

 ## Core concepts

 ### Content resources and resource files
-Content resources define the text that your action outputs to users, via Alexa's voice, card content, or screen content.
+Content resources define the text that your action outputs to users, via Google Assistant's voice, card content, or screen content.
 It's important that these resources live outside of your action's source code to make it possible to localize them into other languages.